S4 Capital (LON:SFOR) Trading 14.6% Higher Following Insider Buying Activity

-Specifically, insider Wesley ter Haar purchased 164,583 shares of the company’s stock in a transaction on Wednesday, October 1st.
-The stock was purchased at an average price of GBX 23 per share, with a total value of £37,854.09.
+Specifically, insider Wesley ter Haar acquired 164,583 shares of the business’s stock in a transaction that occurred on Wednesday, October 1st.
+The shares were acquired at an average cost of GBX 23 per share, with a total value of £37,854.09.

 Analyst Ratings Changes

-Several equities research analysts have issued reports on SFOR shares.
-Jefferies Financial Group dropped their price target on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating for the company in a research note on Tuesday, September 9th.
-Deutsche Bank Aktiengesellschaft dropped their price target on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating for the company in a research note on Monday, September 15th.
-Finally, Peel Hunt dropped their price target on S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a research note on Monday, September 15th.
-One equities research analyst has rated the stock with a Buy rating and two have issued a Hold rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average price target of GBX 32.
+SFOR has been the topic of several recent research reports.
+Deutsche Bank Aktiengesellschaft dropped their price target on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating on the stock in a research note on Monday, September 15th.
+Jefferies Financial Group dropped their target price on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating on the stock in a research report on Tuesday, September 9th.
+Finally, Peel Hunt reduced their price target on S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a research report on Monday, September 15th.
+One equities research analyst has rated the stock with a Buy rating and two have issued a Hold rating to the stock.
+According to data from MarketBeat.com, the stock has an average rating of “Hold” and an average price target of GBX 32.

-S4 Capital (LON:SFOR – Get Free Report) last announced its quarterly earnings results on Monday, September 15th.
-The company reported GBX 0.20 earnings per share (EPS) for the quarter.
-On average, sell-side analysts anticipate that S4 Capital plc will post 6.6098807 earnings per share for the current year.
+S4 Capital (LON:SFOR – Get Free Report) last issued its quarterly earnings results on Monday, September 15th.
+The company reported GBX 0.20 EPS for the quarter.
+On average, sell-side analysts anticipate that S4 Capital plc will post 6.6098807 earnings per share for the current fiscal year.

 About S4 Capital